DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

         }
 ~~~

- - new tasks should receive a default SortOrder value:
+- new tasks should receive the default value SortOrder:

 {{snippet Controllers/TaskController.cs}}
 ~~~js